hubmapconsortium/software-docs/docs/entitysdk.md

 <tr><td>Description</td><td>This method returns a list of all available entity types as defined in the <a href="https://raw.githubusercontent.com/hubmapconsortium/entity-api/test-release/entity-api-spec.yaml">Schema Yaml</a>  </td></tr>
 <tr><td>Arguments</td><td>None</td></tr>
 <tr><td>Outputs</td><td>This method outputs a list.
 The list contains each entity type defined in the schema.
 Each is represented as a string</td></tr>
 <tr><td>Error Handling</td><td>If the response code from Entity Api is greater than 299, an exception will be raised.
 The exception message will be the response from the Entity API.
 The get entity types method will return this response from the API, so if this exception is handled individually, this information can be used.
-If the request to the Entity Api fails, an exception will be raise as well.</td></tr>
+If the request to the Entity Api fails, an exception will be raised as well.</td></tr>
 <tr><td>Authorization</td><td>No token is required for this method.
 If a token is provided and it is invalid, an exception will be raised.</td></tr>

 </table>